 This book is about language variation and its social significance.
-By now, the research literature on this topic, from the first breakthroughs almost 40 years ago to the most recent refinements, amounts to a formidable accumulation.
+By now, the research literature on this topic, from the first breakthroughs almost 50 years ago to the most recent refinements, amounts to a formidable accumulation.
 It includes, by any reasonable yardstick, some of the most incisive discoveries in the long history of humanity's inquiries into the structure and function of language.
 My purpose is to make a critical synthesis of as much of that research, great and small, as I can handle within the covers of one book.

-Looked at that way, my topic perhaps looks grand.
-But there is a sense in which it is narrow.
 The social significance of language variation is only one aspect of the discipline of sociolinguistics, broadly conceived.
-I will be dealing only with what might be called urban dialectology, that is, with accent or dialect as an emblem of an individual's class, sex, age, ethnicity, ambition, or some other social attribute.
-When we consider the enormous number of uses that language serves in our daily interactions with other people, its social significance does really not cover much of the territory.
+I will be dealing mainly with the social correlates of language variation and change, that is, with accent or dialect as an emblem of an individual's class, sex, age, ethnicity, ambition, or some other social attribute.
+Language serves numerous uses in our daily interactions with other people.
 In §1.1 below, I sketch the various social uses of language in order to put into a larger perspective the area to be covered in detail in this book.